Pumble vs Zoom 2026: Which Communication Tool Truly Fits Your Team’s Workflow?

 • Pricing — Pumble’s paid plans start at $2.49 vs Zoom’s at $13.33,

-• Free plan limits — Pumble offers unlimited messaging history and 10 GB of storage; Zoom has no free storage and limits your calls to 40 minutes, and
+• Free plan limits — Pumble offers unlimited messaging history and 10 GB of storage; Zoom has a 40-minute meeting duration limit and no free storage, and

 • Approach to communication — Pumble is designed with the messaging-first workflow in mind, while Zoom’s main communication functionality is centered around video calls.

-Let’s take a look at the comparison of the main features of Pumble and Zoom.
+Let’s take a quick look at the main features of Pumble and Zoom to see how they compare across the main categories.

 FeaturesPumble Zoom